danyakalnov/markdown-cheatsheet/README.md

 ___

 <!-- Escapes -->
-Don't forget escape slashes if you want to display special symbols like asteriks or octothorpes:
+Don't forget escape slashes if you want to display special symbols like asterisks or octothorpes:
 \# this is octothorpe

 \* and this is asterisk